-- The full evidence will be made available to the member of staff, subject of the allegation, as soon as is agreed appropriate within the ongoing needs of any investigation by the Police, Social Care Services, or by any disciplinary process. - The member of staff must be regularly updated on any progress and advised about how to access support e.g. from unions, counselling service. - In some cases it may be necessary for the staff member to be suspended while an investigation is carried out.
-It must be recognised that any decision to suspend a member of staff is without prejudice and on full pay, and is not an indication of any proof or of any guilt. - Any complaint or concern of a child protection nature received by any person and relating to the Head Teacher must be passed directly to the Chair of Governors, without the Head Teacher being informed, or in confidence to the Designated Safeguarding Lead, who will contact the Chair of Governors, who will then contact the Local Authority Designated Officer (LADO) for advice and support (Tel.
-0121 675 1669) - All staff need to be aware of their vulnerability to allegations and must conduct their practice accordingly.
-All staff must adhere to the school guidance in respect of safe conduct refer to section in procedures headed "Safe Working Practices for Staff" and to the Code of Conduct for Teaching and Support Staff. - The school is committed to report to the Disclosure and Barring Service (DBS) within one month of leaving the school any person (whether employed, contracted, a volunteer or student) whose services are no longer used because he or she is considered unsuitable to work with children.
-(See School's Recruitment Policy). - The School will consider making a referral to the TRA where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and also consider whether a prohibition order may be appropriate. - Low-level concerns The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold of harm.
+- (c) The full evidence will be made available to the member of staff, subject of the allegation, as soon as is agreed appropriate within the ongoing needs of any investigation by the Police, Social Care Services, or by any disciplinary process. - (d) The member of staff must be regularly updated on any progress and advised about how to access support e.g. from unions, counselling service. - (e) In some cases it may be necessary for the staff member to be suspended while an investigation is carried out.
+It must be recognised that any decision to suspend a member of staff is without prejudice and on full pay, and is not an indication of any proof or of any guilt. - (f) All staff need to be aware of their vulnerability to allegations and must conduct their practice accordingly.
+All staff must adhere to the school guidance in respect of safe conduct refer to section in procedures headed "Safe Working Practices for Staff" and to the Code of Conduct for Teaching and Support Staff. - (g) The school is committed to report to the Disclosure and Barring Service (DBS) within one month of leaving the school any person (whether employed, contracted, a volunteer or student) whose services are no longer used because he or she is considered unsuitable to work with children.
+(See School's Recruitment Policy). - (h) The School will consider making a referral to the TRA where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and also consider whether a prohibition order may be appropriate. - (i) Low-level concerns The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold of harm.
 A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school may have acted in a way that: - is inconsistent with the staff Code of Conduct, including inappropriate conduct outside of School, and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
-Examples may include: - being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - using inappropriate sexualised, intimidating or offensive language.

-Low-level concerns on all sites (including EYFS) will be recorded and reviewed by the Head Teacher, the DSL and the Head of Preparatory School on a regular basis to look for evidence of patterns.
-Please refer to the Low-level Concerns policy which forms Appendix 1 of this policy for further information.
+Examples may include: - being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - using inappropriate sexualised, intimidating or offensive language. - (j) Low-level concerns on all sites (including EYFS) will be recorded and reviewed by the Head Teacher, the DSL and the Head of Preparatory School on a regular basis to look for evidence of patterns.